MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals.md

 But you aren't limited to this set of visuals, selecting the ellipses opens up another source of report visuals: *custom visuals*.

 Developers create custom visuals using the custom visuals SDK.
 These visuals enable business users to see their data in a way that best fits their business.
 Report authors can then import the custom visual files into their reports and use them as they would any other Power BI visuals.
-Custom visuals are first class citizens in Power BI and can be filtered, highlighted, edited, shared, etc.
+Custom visuals are first class citizens in Power BI and can be filtered, highlighted, edited, shared, and so on.

 Custom visuals can be in the form of three deployment channels: